matt-sd-watson/spora/docs/1-INSTALLATION.md

                         Integer for the minimum genome completeness percentage for filtering.
 Default: 90 -gl GENOME_LENGTH, --genome-length GENOME_LENGTH
                         Integer for the minimum genome length for filtering.
-Default: 29500 -rp, --report         Generate a summary output report for the outbreaker run.
-Default: Not enabled -v, --version         Show the current outbreaker version then exit.
+Default: 29500 -rp, --report         Generate a summary output report for the spora run.
+Default: Not enabled -v, --version         Show the current spora version then exit.

 ```